 Add Background Image

 At first, let’s set a background on your website.
 Put your desired background image in the assets/images directory.
-Then add the following in the params section of your config.yaml file.
+Then add the following in the params section of your hugo.yaml file.

 background: "images/name-of-your-background-image.jpg"